davidbolin/ngme2/README.md

 - Practical tools: kriging-style prediction, cross-validation helpers, and diagnostics for convergence/fit quality.

 ## Model framework in a sentence
 Data \(Y\) are linked to a latent process \(W\) through an observation matrix \(A\) and fixed effects \(X\beta\), while both the process and measurement errors are modeled as normal mean–variance mixtures with generalized inverse Gaussian mixing.
-An operator \(K(\theta)\) encodes spatial/temporal structure, letting the same template describe everything from simple random effects to rich spatio-temporal fields.
+An operator \(K\) encodes spatial/temporal structure, letting the same template describe everything from simple random effects to rich spatio-temporal fields.

 ## Quick start
 ```r